amigavision/amigavision.github.io/best.md

 ## The Best Amiga in 2026 is…

 (Coming soon)

+The AmigaVision team owns several well-maintained and modernized Amigas.
+We own several different MiSTer setups that output to both HDMI and analog CRT monitors.
+We own many Raspberry Pi emulation setups.
+We emulate using our Windows, Mac and Linux PCs.

+We don’t have a reason to lean in one way or another, this is our results after living with these platforms for many years, and maintaining AmigaVision for all of them.

+There’s nothing *wrong* with any of the options that are presented here — the important thing is to have fun with your Amiga!
+Play some games, catch up on the latest and greatest of the demo scene.

+Nothing beats the *feel* and *soul* and *tactility* of a real Amiga running on a real analog CRT.
+So that’s obviously the best Amiga, right?

+Well, in 2026, the answer is a bit different.

 Even the real deal is not particularly fun to deal with on a daily basis.
 We want accuracy + convenience — FPGA gives you that.